Let us learn

 Helen Keller

 Slowly she became proficient enough to write books.
-Her autobiography ‘The story of My Life’ is still the best seller in the world.
-She could achieve success as an extraordinary authoress only because of her confidence and hard work.
+Her autobiography ‘The Story of My Life’ is still the best seller in the world.
+She could achieve success as an extraordinary author only because of her confidence and hard work.
 She was an amazing writer and she is a subject to many writers and filmmakers.
 Many books were written and films were made of her.
 She published many books and wrote articles about the problems of blindness and women’s rights.

-If she was happy with her life, that is not because everything in her life was right but her attitude to everything was right.
+If she was happy with her life, that is not because everything in her life was right but because her attitude to everything was right.
 She was totally different from other disabled ones, the difference lies in how she approaches and tackles the problems.
 Not only the disabled ones but also the whole world bow their heads before her courage.
 It was not boasting that she had an intimate relationship with many biggest names.
-U.S. President- Franklin D Roosevelt, Scientist Alexander Graham Bell, writer Mark Twain are some of them, she had rubbed with.
+U.S. President- Franklin D Roosevelt, Scientist Alexander Graham Bell, and writer Mark Twain are some of them, she had rubbed with.

-If one turns back the pages of history can see, only a few are fully understood, accepted, and recognized in their own times.
+If one turns back the pages of history can see, that only a few are fully understood, accepted, and recognized in their own times.
 Helen Keller was one among them- a unique, perfect example.
 The life of Helen Keller is proof enough that courage, dedication self-confidence, and hard work can drastically change the course of disabled ones.
 The life of Helen Keller is not a sentimental story but an inspirational story for the coming generations.

 Short Essay-----Mother Theresa